mikey-no/tlbinfo/docs/BUILD.md

 35. Add a simple web page to show the TLB in a list.

-36. Added the other forms and controllers to add TLBs and download the data in Json or see the results in a human readable form… 
+36. Added the other forms and controllers to add TLBs and download the data in Json or see the results in a human readable form…  :simple_smile:
 37. The end!